parkerbarker/.github/profile/README.md

-# Hi, Hello,
+### Hi, Hello,

-Welcome to Parker Barker's Github.

-Preferences:

-- nftables
-- ruby
-- bash
+Documentation of Cameron Barker and Hayley Parker projects.

+Patient, Positive, and Persistent